 It is one thing to hear that a person who received medical training in another country is driving a cab in Toronto.
 But it's another to learn we are missing out on the expertise of trained Canadians.

 In Western Canada, Registered Psychiatric Nurses are the largest single group of mental health professionals.
-Equivalent to a Registered Nurse by pay band, but specializing in psychiatry and viewing the client holistically.
+Equivalent to a Registered Nurse by pay band and bachelor level of education, but specializing in psychiatry and viewing the client holistically.
 RPNs understand that a "one way narrow-minded approach" does not work for individuals experiencing an addiction and/or mental illness.